geonhuiy/UnityOrbbec/README.md

 # UnityOrbbec
 Project repository for a Unity-based 3-D motion controlled game/platform designed for the elderly.
 ### How to replicate
+Placeholder
 ### How to use
+Placeholder
 ### Setting up GitLab for Continuous Integration/Deployment
 1. Setting up GitLab Runner
   - Install GitLab Runner on GNU/Linux, macOS, FreeBSD, Windows.
 Detailed instructions can be found under: